knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 **If you leave **garagedoor_id** out the config file the right thing should happen.**

-If you can have multiple garage doors associated with an account (is this possible?) then maybe pass in the id using the instructions below.
-I mainly added it to the config file while I was developing and thought it might be useful.
-Sorry for any confustions if it is not.
+If you can have multiple garage doors associated with an account (is this possible?) then pass in the id using the instructions below.
+I added this to the config file while I was developing and thought it might be useful.
+However if some of my API security concerns are resolved (see below) then this will become required.

 In a browser (I recommend using FireFox because it automatically formats the json result) execute: